astronomer/docs/learn/task-groups.md

 ![Task groups simple example](/img/guides/task-groups_simple_example.gif)

 In the **Grid View** of the Airflow UI, task groups have a note showing how many tasks they contain.
-Click on the note, for example `+ 2 tasks`, to expand the task group and on `- 2 tasks` to collapse it again.
-In this view you can also collapse and expand all task groups using the buttons on top of the task list or individual task groups by clicking on their downwards error as shown in the gif below.
+There are three ways to expand or collapse task groups in this view:

+- Click on the note (for example **+2 tasks**).
+- Click the buttons on top of the task list.
+- Click the arrow next to names of task groups in the task list.

+See the following GIF for examples of each of these options:

 ![Task groups simple example](/img/guides/task-groups_grid_view.gif)

-As of Airflow 2.7, task groups can be cleared and marked as successful/failed from the **Grid View** in the same way as individual tasks.
+In Airflow 2.7, task groups can be cleared and marked as successful/failed from the **Grid View** just like individual tasks.

 ![Task groups mark success/failed](/img/guides/task-groups_mark_success_failed.gif)

 ## Task group parameters

-When creating a task group there are a few parameters you can define, such as changing the UI color or adding a tooltip to your task group.
+You use parameters to customize individual task groups, such as by changing their UI color or adding a tooltip.
 The two most important parameters are the `group_id` which determines the name of your task group, as well as the `default_args` which will be passed to all tasks in the task group.
+The following examples show task groups with some commonly configured parameters:

 <Tabs
     defaultValue="decorator"